Warner-Bell/aws-s3hosted-website-devops/README.md

 ### 2. Testing and Deployment

-1. Add your website files to the `website-prod` directory.
+1. Use the included **Demo Site** or add your own website files to the `website-prod` directory.
 Ensure your file structure aligns with the project setup for smooth deployment.

 2. Test your changes locally.
 You can use a tool like `http-server` to serve your static files for testing: